 If we wish it to be so, everything we eat may become an offering of prasad.
 This way, the moment of taking food will be one more activity that purifies and ennobles our consciousness.

-When offering prasad, attitude matters: not the outer ritual
+When offering prasad, attitude matters: not the

 but the inner condition and attitude, and how it is actually done.